nothings/stb/docs/stb_voxel_render_interview.md

 version of the engine and thought that was pretty cool.
-I've been tempted many times to extract that and release it, but I don't want to steal Voxatron's thunder so I've avoided it.
+I've been tempted many times to extract that and release it, but I don't want to steal Voxatron's thunder so I've avoided it as a library.
 You could use this engine to do the same kind of thing, although it won't be as efficient as an engine dedicated to that style of thing would be.